Month 12, Day 20, Sunday 6:25 p.m.

 The other thaumaturges joined in, one by one.

 Siobhan thought she could feel it when Miles fell asleep.
-Slowly, she increased the amount of energy flowing through her Conduit and the lines of the spell array, drawing on the star-maple for healing, and the other components for dreamless sleep.
+Slowly, she increased the amount of energy flowing through her Conduit and the lines of the spell array, drawing on the star-maple for healing and the other components for dreamless sleep.
 Her companions did the same, till the air thrummed faintly against the hair on her arms and the array began to glow.

-At this rate, the boy would have slept for the equivalent of two or three days by the time the sun rose, without the accompanying problems with pent-up bodily processes that would have normally interrupted such a long rest.
+At this rate, the boy would have slept for the equivalent of two or three days by the time the sun rose, and without the accompanying problems with pent-up bodily processes that would have normally interrupted such a long rest.

 After about half an hour, when she was sure the others had the hang of it and was starting to feel the crush of true fatigue herself, she released her grip on the spell and stepped back.
 The spell array flared for a moment with inefficiency, and she frowned.
 ‘I was channeling under three hundred thaums, at best.
 The spell shouldn’t have been so strained by my departure.’
 She looked suspiciously at the others who were still casting.